 The University requires a minimum TOEFL score of 600.
 In philosophy, perhaps more than in some other subjects, it is necessary to have a mastery of English in order to participate intelligently in seminar discussions, write good papers, and lead discussion sections and grade papers as a Teaching Assistant.
 Even if you want to specialize in a technical subject like logic, it is necessary to do much work in areas that will require an understanding of the subtleties of the English language.
 For these reasons, we would like to see a higher score than the minimum and will in no case recommend admission for anyone who scores below 600.
 We do understand, however, that applicants for whom English is a foreign language cannot be expected to do as well on the verbal part of the GRE test as native speakers do.
 Indeed, we understand that international students, whether English-speaking or not, who are unused to standardized tests like the GRE's and have not been coached in strategies for taking them as have many American students, cannot be expected to do as well on them as some American students do.
 We make the appropriate allowances for this.

 Applicants who have been accepted in the first round of admissions offers are invited to come to the University for a weekend in March to meet faculty, already enrolled graduate students, and other admitted applicants.
-At present, we can subsidize travel expenses of some of the top applicants up to $500.
+At present, we can subsidize travel expenses of most of the top applicants up to $500.
 Any applicant is welcome to visit the department at any time on his or her own and will usually be able to talk to the admissions director, other faculty members, and graduate students, as well as see the facilities of the department and the University.
 It is best to advise the admissions director in advance of such a visit.

 The program can in principle be completed in four years, and some students have managed this.
 But we consider five years to be standard: any student good enough to be admitted should be capable of completing the program in five years of full-time work.
 (Obviously, leaves of absence or other special circumstances could extend the number of calendar years it takes to get the degree.)
 Beyond five years, there is no presumption of eligibility for financial aid.
 Students with an M.A. in philosophy from another institution are expected to complete the requirements and finish the program one year earlier than those who enter without an M.A.